darrenburns/textual-autocomplete/README.md

 ## More Examples

-Check out the [examples directory](./examples) for more advanced usage patterns, including:
+Check out the [examples directory](./examples) for more runnable examples.

-- Color-coded categories
-- Dynamic data sources
-- Complex filtering logic
-- Custom matching algorithms

 ## Contributing